BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_09.md

 ## Two Herbal Extracts

 Make your way out of Spinel Town, through the woods, and head back towards Tanzan Mountain.
-You'll finally be able to enter the Pokemart here!
+You'll finally be able to enter the Pokémart here!
 One person sells the default items, but there is another vendor.

-**Chrysolia Pokemart Herb Shop**
+**Chrysolia Pokémart Herb Shop**

 |Item               |Price  |
 |-------------------|-------|